cirosantilli/x86-assembly-cheat/nasm.md

 You should always use this flag.

-The default format of a default compilation (and that of Ubuntu 14.04) is `bin`, which is not very useful <http://stackoverflow.com/questions/2427011/what-is-the-difference-between-elf-files-and-bin-files> There seems to be no way to automatically decide a good choice: the default is a compilation option.
+The default format of a default compilation (and that of Ubuntu 14.04) is `bin`, which generates raw instructions without any ELF metadata.

+is not very useful <http://stackoverflow.com/questions/2427011/what-is-the-difference-between-elf-files-and-bin-files>

+There seems to be no way to automatically decide a better choice: the default is a compilation option.

 The following formats work: